-- 1. Students earning less than a "C" in Radiography, or A & P courses are unable to progress to the next semester until the course is repeated and the grade received is a minimum of "C." - 2.
+- 1. Students earning less than a "C" in a Radiography or A & P course are unable to progress to the next semester until the course is repeated and the grade received is a minimum of "C." - 2.
 Students will not be allowed to repeat more than one Radiography course during the entire educational process. - 3.
 Once a student has obtained a GPA of less than 2.0 and/or two grades less than "C" in Radiography or A& P courses they will be dismissed from the Program, with no readmittance. - 4.
-The Radiography Program must be completed within 3 years of the first RT course. - 5.
-The RCSJ Radiography Program and/or assigned clinical agency has the right to dismiss a student due to unprofessionalism or unethical conduct.
+The Radiography Program must be completed within 3 years of the first RT course.